PssbleTrngle/VersionManagment/README.md

 # Version Managment
-Fetch latest version from tags and increment it based on pull request labels
+Fetch latest version from tags and increment it based on pull request labels.

+If trigger on `pull_request`, will extract the hightest fragment from the assigned labels names.
+If triggered on `repository_dispatch`, a fragment can be specified in the `client_payload`

 ## Inputs